Prachi-Agarwal211/NO_duessystem/COMPLETE_HOD_CONFIGURATION_GUIDE.md

 3. ✅ **Multiple selections supported** - HOD can manage multiple branches
 4. ✅ **Flexible hierarchy** - Configure at school, course, or branch level
 5. ✅ **No code changes needed** - All configuration via Admin UI
+6. ✅ **Any email address works** - Staff can use Gmail, Outlook, college email, or any other email provider

 ---